KSP-KOS/KOS/doc/source/commands/flight/pilot.rst

 than kOS's own controls that are layered on top of them, overriding them.

-Please note that the *Breaking Ground DLC* parts that can be configured to respond to the throttle, such as electric motors and propellor pitches will only respond to the settings described here on this page, and NOT the settings described in the :ref:`raw control <raw>` page, or the settings in ``lock throttle`` or ``lock steering``.
+Please note that the *Breaking Ground DLC* parts that can be configured to respond to the throttle, such as electric motors and propeller pitches will only respond to the settings described here on this page, and NOT the settings described in the :ref:`raw control <raw>` page, or the settings in ``lock throttle`` or ``lock steering``.
 SQUAD designed